 Mt.
 Madarao reaches a height of 1,382 meters tall and has 16 lifts, all of which are free for children 12 and under.
 The common consensus is that this resort is usually uncrowded during weekdays with a good selection of runs, some nicely groomed trails (although 60% of the courses are ungroomed), and there are also very impressive views of Mt Myoko on a clear day.
 Madarao Kogen Ski Resort is quite near to Nagano City as well as the resorts in Myoko and Nozawa Onsen.

 Two new courses were built at Madarao Kogen in 2009.
 Specifically constructed more for advanced skiers and snowboarders, the ‘Air Wave’ and ‘Usagi’ (rabbit) courses are ungroomed courses.
 Air Wave boasts moguls, opportunities for ‘air’ and tree runs – a powder snow paradise.
 The Usagi is bit easier so more suited to those looking to try out ungroomed areas without getting into too much difficulty.
-There will be yet another new tree course for the 2013/14 season (see video) known as Powder Line.
+There was yet another new tree course for the 2013/14 season (see video) known as Powder Line.
 For more details see this Madarao ski page.
 Madarao-Kogen is connected to Tangram Ski Circus Resort at the top of the mountain and a joint ticket is available to let you ski or snowboard both.
 Backcountry ski tours in Madarao Kogen can be booked via Nagano Outdoor Sports.

 For anyone wanting to ski with young families, there is also childcare and a kids park available.
 Next to the kids park, Restaurant Tyrol has a kids room and other child services available.
 Lift and food prices are reasonable, plus there are discounts for seniors over 58 yrs old.

 Cross-country available: Yes

 Vertical Drop: 440 metres